+- No

+- no

+- No

+- no concerns

+- No issues related to validity

-- No - No issues - The results are adequate - no - I do not have any concerns. - none to minimal - no - Validity testing was conducted at the data element level.
+- No concerns.
+Validity testing was conducted at the data element level.
 Annually a review of a minimum of 10% of the annual caseload of registry abstracts is performed to verify that abstracted data accuracy.
 Measure performance is calculated in CP3R and RQRS based on the case-level data submitted by the accredited hospitals.
-Both the annual caseload reviews and the measure reporting system reviews are intended to ensure that reported performance rates are an accurate reflection of the care provided to patients at CoC-accredited programs.
+Both the annual caseload reviews and the measure reporting system reviews are intended to ensure that reported performance rates are an accurate reflection of the care provided to patients at Commission on Cancer-accredited programs.
 Ninety-five percent confidence intervals were calculated at the hospital-level to determine statistical significance.
 Each hospital's 95% confidence interval was compared to the aggregate EPR to determine significance.
-For the three cohorts of diagnosis years, more than half of the programs were not statistically significant compared to aggregate measure compliance; however for those statistically significant programs the majority were statistically greater than the aggregate measure compliance.
-Overall, only between 5.64% and 9.15% of programs was performing worse when compared to the aggregate.
-NQF algorithm states that this measure is low due to failure to assess all threats to validity.
-The attached document to answer which critical element testing was performed lists the data elements tested.
-Further discussion regarding if this meets the standard should take place.
+For the three cohorts of diagnosis years, slightly over half of the programs were not significant programs the majority were statistically greater than the aggregate measure compliance.
+Overall, only between 8.58% and 11.36% of the programs were performing worse when compared to the aggregate.
+According to the NQF algorithm, the highest rating for this measure is moderate since the testing was conducted at the data element level.

+- Yes

+- No concerns

+- no

+- No concerns